-Tickets Go on Sale for UIL Football State Championships at AT&T Stadium
+Tickets Go on Sale for UIL Football State Championships at AT&T Stadium – Gladewater Mirror

-AUSTIN, TX— Tickets for the 2017 UIL Football State Championships being played at AT&T Stadium are available for purchase.
+Tickets for the 2019 UIL Football State Championships being played at AT&T Stadium are available for purchase.
 All 11-man and six-man football championships will be played at the same location.
-Tickets may be purchased online through ticketmaster.com.
+Tickets may be purchased online through Seatgeek.com.

 UIL Football State Championships